 As well as academic success, we want our children to be happy, safe and enjoy coming to school.
-We teach the children about honesty, responsibility, respect, and kindness, which link to our 'secrets of success' learning behaviours.
+We teach the children about honesty, responsibility, respect, and kindness, which link to our learning behaviours.
 We work hard to inspire the children to become well rounded individuals who develop a love of lifelong learning.